in28minutes/in28minutes.com/flashcard-java-09-ReferenceTypes.md

   - title: startsWith()
     description: Starts with checks if a string starts with specified prefix.
   - title: StringBuffer
-    description: StringBuffer is a mutable string in Java used to manipulate strings with operations like append, delete and insert
+    description: Mutable string in Java used to manipulate strings with operations like append, delete and insert
   - title: StringBuilder
-    description: StringBuilder in Java is a mutable sequence of characters.
+    description: Mutable sequence of characters.
 It provides a more efficient way of creating and manipulating strings.
 ---